 This of course meant that whatever flowers I had, or used in my arrangements, I tried to make those flowers last as long as possible.
 I then started observing how different flowers age and identifying flowers that dry well.
-And subsequently experiment with these dried materials in my creative floral design work.
+And subsequently experimenting with these dried materials in my creative floral design work.

 In Sogetsu ikebana, besides fresh flowers, dried flowers or floral materials such as branches are also used when making arrangements.
-While as floral designers we try to maintain the freshness of cut flowers as long as possible, I personally feel that if I could use flowers this way, it’s another means of extending the lifecycle of the cut flower.
+While as floral designers we try to maintain the freshness of cut flowers as long as possible, I personally feel that if I could use flowers this way, it’s another way of extending the lifecycle of the cut flower.

 Moreover dried floral materials can be re-used more than once in different ikebana flower arrangements which makes this a more sustainable approach.